 Consumer Secret: The consumer secret that you obtained from your Netsuite account upon creating the integration record for Hevo.

 Token ID: The ID of the access token that you created in your Netsuite account, to allow Hevo to access your data.

 Token Secret: The secret for the token that you created in your Netsuite account.

-Historical Sync Duration: The duration for which the existing data in the Source must be ingested.
+Historical Sync Duration: The duration for which you want to ingest the existing data from the Source.
 Default duration: 1 Year.

 Note: If you select All Available Data, Hevo ingests all the data available in your NetSuite ERP account since January 01, 1970.